About the farm

 We have chosen to focus our energy on developing direct relationships with our customers as an alternative to third party organic certification.
 While we have great respect for certified organic producers, we feel that the certification process can be redundant when consumers are able to meet with the farmer directly.
 In addition, certified organic is not necessarily a panacea: many practices that are allowed under the organic rules can be just as destructive as their chemical farming counterparts.
 We use the Canadian Organic Standards as a minimum baseline and exceed them in many areas.

-We grow a wide variety of vegetables for our CSA program.
+We grow a wide variety of vegetables.
 We prefer heirloom and open pollinated (non-hybridized) varieties, and in many cases save our own seed, slowly adapting them to our local microclimate.
 We select varieties first and foremost for superior taste and nutrition.

 We grow 25-30 different vegetables per year, with several different varieties of each one.